robertfeliciano/lala/README.md

 # lala-parser
-testing ground for the parser for my language, Lala.
+Testing ground for the parser for my language, Lala.

+Lala uses a parsing expression grammar (PEG) and uses [pest](https://pest.rs/), a Rust library, for generating the parser.

 Lala is a simple scripting language to quickly solve linear algebra problems.